 For more information on how Resolute engages with stakeholders, visit our Engaging in Dialogue page.
 For information about the issues that we define as ‘material’ and that influence our sustainability reporting, please visit our Shared Priorities page.

 We also focus on developing constructive relationships with Aboriginal communities, with whom we work collaboratively to ensure that our forests continue to provide for future generations.
 Key to facilitating this partnership is continuous dialogue with chiefs, band councils and elders in our operating communities.

 Our operations are located in Canada and the United States.
 Each operation may be an anchor for the local economy, but it also relies on that same community to maintain its sustainability.
 Our operations and employees support and participate in local community life, and we work with community leaders to understand local issues and concerns.

-Resolute tracks and reports a number of Key Performance Indicators related to direct and indirect economic impacts, as well as our community engagement and development initiatives.
+Resolute tracks and reports on a number of key performance indicators related to direct and indirect economic impacts, as well as our community engagement and development initiatives.